 Her early paintings often showed hollow-eyed faces that belonged to the oppressed.
 Reflecting a series of tragedies: the death of an infant daughter; abandonment by her Cuban husband, artist Carlos Enriquez; and the loss of her second daughter, taken to Cuba by Enriquez to be raised by his sisters, her early works featured distorted, expressionistic images of couples, mothers, and children.

 Her style softened after she moved from Philadelphia to New York in 1932.
 Describing herself as “a collector of souls,” she created frank and realistic images of people in the tradition of social realism, prominent in Greenwich Village at this time.

 Neel grew up in a small Pennsylvania town that had no artists or writers.
 She won a scholarship to the Philadelphia School of Design for Women and graduated at age 25.
 After her husband left and took away her daughter, Neel suffered a breakdown.
-When she recovered, she worked for the Works Progress Administration (WPA).
-Over the next two decades she lived in poverty, had destructive relationships with men, and had two more children, both sons.
+When she recovered, she worked for the Works Progress Administration (WPA) and moved to Spanish Harlem, an affordable neighborhood and home to African Americans and migrating Puerto Ricans with whom she felt a strong bond.
+Over the next two decades she lived in poverty, had destructive relationships with men, and raised two sons – by two other men – alone.

 In 1974, Neel had a retrospective of her work at the Whitney Museum.
 The American Academy & Institute of Arts and Letters elected Neel in 1976.
 She had exhibitions in London, Philadelphia, and Sweden.
-Her work is in the permanent collections of the Art Institute of Chicago, Hirshhorn Museum, Metropolitan Museum, MOCA, Tate Modern, Whitney Museum, and numerous others.
+Her work is in the permanent collections of the Art Institute of Chicago, Hirshhorn Museum, Metropolitan Museum of Art, Museum of Contemporary Art, Tate Modern, Whitney Museum of American Art, and numerous others.